renatco/cf-vagrant-installer/README.md

 Given that we are building everything up from the source code repositories, we are hitting some roadblocks which we are trying to fix collaborating with the vcap-dev mailing list.

+Collaborate
+--
+You are welcome to contribute via pull request